jonathanpberger/subjective-objective-design/deck.md

 ---

-# minimizing documentation is a Good Thing,
+# minimizing documentation is a Good Thing

 ---

-designers ought to communicate design decisions with the least amount of work possible.
+## designers ought to communicate design decisions with the least amount of work possible.

 ---